 The basic on/off function of the internal UARTn function is controlled using the UARTENn bit in the UnCR1 register.
-If the UARTENn, TXENn and RXENn bits are set, then these two UARTn pins will act as normal TXn output pin and RXn input pin respectively.
+If the UARTENn, TXENn and RXENn bits are set, then these two UARTn pins will act as normal TXn output pin and RXn/TXn input pin respectively.
 If no data is being transmitted on the TXn pin, then it will default to a logic high value.

-Clearing the UARTENn bit will disable the TXn and RXn pins and allow these two pins to be used as normal I/O or other pin-shared functional pins by configuring the corresponding pin-shared control bits.
+Clearing the UARTENn bit will disable the TXn and RXn/TXn pins and allow these two pins to be used as normal I/O or other pin-shared functional pins by configuring the corresponding pin-shared control bits.
 When the UARTn function is disabled the buffer will be reset to an empty condition, at the same time discarding any remaining residual data.
 Disabling the UARTn will also reset the error and status flags with bits TXENn, RXENn, TXBRKn, RXIFn, OERRn, FERRn, PERRn and NFn as well as register RxCNTn being cleared while bits TIDLEn, TXIFn and RIDLEn will be set.
-The remaining control bits in the UnCR1, UnCR2, UFCRn, BRDHn and BRDLn registers will remain unaffected.
-If the UARTENn bit in the UnCR1 register is cleared while the UARTn is active, then all pending transmissions and receptions will be immediately suspended and the UARTn will be reset to a condition as defined above.
+The remaining control bits in the UnCR1, UnCR2, UnCR3, UFCRn, BRDHn and BRDLn registers will remain unaffected.
+If the UARTENn bit in the UnCR1 register is cleared while the UARTn will be reset to a condition as defined above.
 If the UARTn is then subsequently re-enabled, it will restart again in the same configuration.